 Colombia is also the birth country of one of the greatest storytellers in the 21st century: Gabriel García Márquez, emerald forests and coffee plantations.
 An exquisite destination for wonderful experiences where corporations can create their own stories to the benefit of their incentive group audiences.

-What I did not discover yet on this trip were the colonial cities and haciendas, set in the amazing Tayrona landscapes near Barranquilla (home of Shakira Shakira) and the coffee triangle that offers integrating coffee farm experiences and adventure tours.
+What I did not discover yet on this trip were the colonial cities and haciendas.
+They are set in the amazing Tayrona landscapes near Barranquilla (home of Shakira Shakira).
+Additionally, the coffee triangle offers integrating coffee farm experiences and adventure tours.
 By the way, one of Shakira’s famous quotes is “It doesn’t matter if you are a musician, a business leader, a president or a student.
 We all have a responsibility to give back.”.
+Moreover,

 Text and Photography by BBT Online